The Over-the-Hill Band: Plot

-Claire, a 70-year-old woman, and her husband have a car accident in which last one dies.
+Claire, a 70-year-old woman, and her husband have a car accident in which latter dies.
 On the day of his funeral, Claire is reunited with Lut and Magda.
 In their late teens, the three were members of a rather famous music group, singing covers of Jacques Brel and other famous artists.
 The group split after Claire became pregnant.
 Claire also meets her youngest son Sid again.
 He absconded many years ago as his parents were only interested in their other son Michel who is now an overanxious man.
 Over the past years, Sid tried to become a famous R&B-artist but no recording company is interested in his work.

 Claire seems to be aware she will not live forever and wants to go on stage again.
 She neglects the warnings of her general practitioner as she must rest to recover from a sprained leg and a concussion caused by the accident.
-Claire convinces the puritanic Lut and excentric Magda.
+Claire convinces the puritanic Lut and eccentric Magda.
 She asks Sid to become their producer.
 Sid eventually agrees on condition he remixes the songs to his style and the group must be named "The Over the Hill Band".
 As Lut, Magda nor Sid want to invest money, Claire decides to buy all necessary equipment and rents a room which they rebuilt as a music studio.
 Sid hires two musicians.
 Artuur, a friend of Lut, plays the synthesizer.
 Not much later, Claire falls in love with Artuur and both start a relationship which is disapproved by Lut and Michel.